-CoverHound is an online insurance broker, which means it partners with multiple carriers to offer workers’ comp quotes for Florida businesses.
+CyberPolicy is an online insurance broker, which means it partners with multiple carriers to offer quotes for workers’ comp and other insurance policies for Florida businesses.
 This gives business owners a chance to compare offers and pick the one that best fits their budget.
-Unlike most brokers, online or otherwise, CoverHound does not charge an additional broker’s fee for its services.
+Unlike most brokers, online or otherwise, CyberPolicy does not charge an additional broker’s fee for its services.

 FCCI Insurance Group is an excellent choice for a wide range of agribusinesses, including cattle farmers, seed dealers, and wholesale nurseries.
 These businesses can benefit from the local insights and workers’ comp experience of this Florida-based carrier.
 Plus, FCCI can write workers’ comp and other common business insurance policies, so business owners may be able to get all of their policies through one carrier.

 Florida microbusinesses and independent contractors should consider getting a quote from WorkCompOne.
 Insurance agents often avoid working with smaller businesses because it’s the same amount of work for a lower commission, but that’s not an issue for WorkCompOne.
 As an online broker, the company can provide the volume insurance carriers require so it can offer quotes to businesses with fewer than 10 employees.